rdkcentral/Lightning-SDK/docs/plugins/purchase.md

 The `subscribe` method returns a *Promise* with the result of the request made to the CSP to register the purchase.
 It accepts the `id` of the purchased asset as its first argument, and the `transaction` object as received from the Metrological Billing Server (via `Purchase.payment()`) as its second argument.

 The `subscribe` method is an *optional* convenience method provided by the Purchase plugin.
-Depending on the CSP's API integration, you can implement the functionality to register a purchase in your App in a fully customized manner.
+Depending on the CSP's API integration, the functionality to register a purchase can be fully custom-implemented in your App.

 ```js
 const assetId = '123abc'